This article shows that when designing software even seemingly simple things are complicated and trade offs abound.

 After reading this you might not be impressed.
 This design is clearly inspired by many others.
 All I did is put known things in a specific, but very familiar, way.

 Simplicity is insidiously non-trivial.
 The design described here is a v2 of siser library.
-First design used --- for record separator, didn’t have name and timestamp.
+First design used ---

 Only several months after first version I got enough insight to improve it.